boldflight/BibleConverter/test_EPUB/output/rom.md

 [6] And if it is by grace, it is no longer by works, otherwise grace would no longer be grace.
 [7] What then?
 Israel failed to obtain what it was diligently seeking, but the elect obtained it.
 The rest were hardened, [8] as it is written,
+“God gave them a spirit of stupor, eyes that would not see and ears that would not hear, to this very day.”
 [9] And David says,
+“Let their table become a snare and trap, a stumbling block and a retribution for them;
+[10] let their eyes be darkened so that they may not see, and make their backs bend continually.”
 [11] I ask then, they did not stumble into an irrevocable fall, did they?
 Absolutely not!
 But by their transgression salvation has come to the Gentiles, to make Israel jealous.
 [12] Now if their transgression means riches for the world and their defeat means riches for the Gentiles, how much more will their full restoration bring?
 [13] Now I am speaking to you Gentiles.
 Seeing that I am an apostle to the Gentiles, I magnify my ministry,